 Home of the Tucker County Seat and hosting three sites listed on the National Register of Historic Places, there are stories waiting at every corner in Parsons.
-If you are a fan of historic architecture, the beautiful Tucker County Court House, Tucker County Bank and the Western Maryland Depot are sights to behold.
+If you are a fan of historic architecture, the beautiful Tucker County Courthouse, Tucker County Bank and the Western Maryland Depot are sights to behold.
 While you’re here, find your new favorite brew at Stumptown Ales or Mountain State Brewing Co.
 Don’t forget to stop at Mountain State Honey Co. on your way out for some delicious locally sourced honey and treats.
 If you’re driving through in August, the annual Pickin’ in Parsons Bluegrass Festival is a five-day outdoor music event filled with food and craft vendors from all over the state.
 Looking for a bit of adventure?
 As you head into Parsons on Route 72, stop by Blackwater Outdoor Adventures for a relaxing tubing trip or white water rafting down the Cheat River.

-Your next stop is Clarksburg after passing under the beloved Philippi Covered Bridge and heading north on Route 20.
-Pay your respects at Veteran’s Memorial Park or take a stroll through Clarksburg’s Downtown Historic District where you can see the infamous Waldomore mansion that houses a variety of significant local cultural and historical items.
+Your next stop is Clarksburg heading north on Route 20.
+Pay your respects at Veteran’s Memorial Park or take a stroll through Clarksburg’s Downtown Historic District where you can see the infamous Waldomore mansion that houses a variety of important local cultural and historical items.
 If you’re a fan of the arts, catch a show at the over 100-year-old Robinson Grand Performing Arts Center, or park yourself at the nearby Sunset Drive-In Theater.
 Artisanal treasures are plentiful at West Virginia Heritage Crafts, the state’s oldest artisan co-op offering everything from quilts to delicious jellies.
 Take a quick peek at the Civilian Conservation Corps museum next door before hitting the road.

-On the final leg of the trip back towards Morgantown, pass through the city of Fairmont and prioritize out-of-this-world milkshakes at The Polky Dot or brush up on your history at Prickett’s Fort State Park.
-If you’re hungry for more, stop in at Muriale’s Italian Kitchen for some classic Italian specialties before returning to the road.
+On the final leg of the trip back towards Morgantown, pass through the city of Fairmont and prioritize out-of-this-world milkshakes at The Poky Dot or brush up on your history at Prickett’s Fort State Park.
+If you’re hungry for more, stop at Muriale’s Italian Kitchen for some classic Italian specialties before returning to the road.
 Outdoor enthusiasts can explore the series of four cascading falls created by the dark rushing waters of the Tygart Valley River at Valley Falls State Park— where miles of hiking, biking and fishing spots surround the area.
 Once back in Morgantown, explore the town that Southern Living has dubbed “one of the South’s best small towns.”
 If you’re looking for a place to stay, Hotel Morgan offers the perfect balance of new and nostalgic.